typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-promise-reject-errors.md

 > See **https://typescript-eslint.io/rules/prefer-promise-reject-errors** for documentation.

 This rule extends the base [`eslint/prefer-promise-reject-errors`](https://eslint.org/docs/rules/prefer-promise-reject-errors) rule.
-It uses type information to guarantee that `Promise` can only be rejected with `Error` objects.
+It uses type information to enforce that `Promise`s are only rejected with `Error` objects.

 ## Examples